qdrvm/kagome/docs/source/tutorials/first_kagome_chain.md

 #### Query the balance

-Now open second terminal and go to the transfer folder, located in the projects root directory.
+Now open second terminal and go to the transfer folder, available from the projects root directory.

 `cd examples/transfer`